-Blueberries are delicious in cobbler, pie, popsicles, and straight out-of-hand—but this special weekend breakfast might be your family’s favorite new way to enjoy the peak-season fruit, thanks to the subtle coconut flavor and crisp, sweet outer crust.
+Blueberries are delicious in cobbler, pie, popsicles, and straight out-of-hand—but this breakfast might be your family’s favorite new way to enjoy the fruit, thanks to the subtle coconut flavor and crisp, sweet outer crust.
 Almond milk and coconut butter make the roll dairy free, but the latter melts quickly; keep it extra cold by storing in the freezer before making the dough.

 Active time: 20 minutes